-Get ready for my famous sugar-free no-bake lemon cheesecake, one of the top low-carb dessert recipes for this entire website.
-This easy low-carb cheesecake pretty much sums up what we all love - easy, delicious and healthy.
+Get ready for our famous sugar-free no-bake lemon cheesecake, one of the top low-carb dessert recipes for this entire website.

 If you love no-bake cheesecakes, this is a keeper at only 3g net carbs!